Poster: Developing art form

 By the 1890s, the technique had spread throughout Europe.
 A number of noted French artists created poster art in this period, foremost amongst them Henri de Toulouse-Lautrec, Jules Chéret, Eugène Grasset, Adolphe Willette, Pierre Bonnard, Louis Anquetin, the brothers Léon and Alfred Choubrac, Georges de Feure, and Henri-Gabriel Ibels.
-Chéret is considered to be the "father" of advertisement placards.
+Chéret is considered the "father" of advertisement placards.
 He was a pencil artist and a scene decorator, who founded a small lithography office in Paris in 1866.
 He used striking characters, contrast, and bright colors, and created more than 1000 advertisements, primarily for exhibitions, theatres, and products.
-The industry soon attracted the service of many aspiring painters who needed a source of revenue to support themselves.
+The industry soon attracted many aspiring painters who needed a source of revenue to support themselves.

 Chéret developed a new lithographic technique that better suited the needs of advertisers: he added a lot more colour which, in conjunction with innovative typography, rendered the poster much more expressive.
 Chéret is said to have introduced sexuality in advertising or, at least, to have exploited the feminine image as an advertising ploy.
 In contrast with those previously painted by Toulouse-Lautrec, Chéret's laughing and provocative feminine figures, often called "chérettes", meant a new conception of art as being of service to advertising.

 Posters soon transformed the thoroughfares of Paris, making the streets into what one contemporary called "the poor man's picture gallery."
 Their commercial success was such that some fine artists took up poster design in earnest.
 Some of these artists, such as Alphonse Mucha, were in great demand and theatre stars personally selected their own favorite artist to do the poster for an upcoming performance.
 The popularity of poster art was such that in 1884 a major exhibition was held in Paris.